gitlabhq/gitlabhq/doc/administration/auditor_users.md

 The `auditor` role is _not_ a read-only version of the `admin` role.
 The auditor will not be able to access the project settings pages, or the Admin Area.

-A user access level can be set to ‘Auditor’ in the Admin Area
+A user's access level can be set to ‘Auditor’ in the Admin Area

 ![Admin Area Form](auditor_access_form.png)